TheMexicanTarzan/Maze_solver/README.md

 The previous structure applies for both the 8 and 4 directional modes.
 Where the 8 directional mode will use every number and the 4 directional will use just 2, 4, 6, 8.

 NOTE: The prints in the code have been translated but the variables have not been  translated from spanish.
+Since this program needs to search for a specific file in the computer, some antivirus softwares may impede the functionallity of the code.